jospueyo/singularity-guide/examples/1-example-postgis-container.md

 In the cluster, we create an instance of the container, mapping the "internal" port (5432) to the "external" port (from the host) 54320:
 ```
-$ singularity instance start --writable-tmpfs --net --network-args "portmap=54320:5432/tcp" pgcontainer/ pgcontainer
+$ singularity instance start --writable-tmpfs \
+  --net --network-args "portmap=54320:5432/tcp" \
+  pgcontainer/ pgcontainer
 ```
-The pgcontainr instance will need to be able to write to disk, so we’ve used the --writable-tmpfs argument to allocate some space in memory.
+The instance will need to write to disk, so we’ve used the --writable-tmpfs argument to allocate some space in memory.

 The --net and --network-args options allow the incoming traffic follow this path: